sailpoint-oss/developer.sailpoint.com/docs/tools/rule-development-kit/index.md

 ## Create your new rule

-To get syntax highlighting and the features from the IDE, this guide shows how to write the rule in native Java and move it over to the XML format needed when you're storing it in IdentityNow (IDN).
+To get syntax highlighting and the features from the IDE, this guide shows how to write the rule in native Java and move it over to the XML format needed when you're storing it in Identity Security Cloud (ISC).

 This guide will walk through an example of how to duplicate writing the 'Username Generator' rule that ships with the RDK.